POETSII/tinsel/doc/Overview.md

 threads and all data hazards are eliminated, yielding a simple, non-blocking design that can consume a request on every cycle, even if it is a miss.
-This full-throughput cache can usefully be shared by up to four cores, based on the observation that an average RISC workload will access data memory once every four instructions.
+This full-throughput cache can usefully be shared by up to four cores, based on the observation that an typical RISC workload will access data memory once every four instructions.

 ## Communication subsystem